 Petunias are not annuals, they are "tender perrenials," which means they will survive in a heated garage over the winter and be ready to go outside again come warmer weather.
 I have the big Pentunia #1 pot that I kept from last summer, Petunia #2, and three or four plastic cups that contain cuttings from #1's haircut at the end of January.
 (BTW, #1 has grown about five inches since the trim six weeks ago.)
 I don't really want that many of this type of petunia, whatever it is.
 Some sort of purple-veined hybrid from Home Depot is my best guess.
 All of this is just practice.
 Propagating from petunia cuttings is something I want to be good at next fall when the Supertunias are about to get frozen.

-Eight of the 12 flowers I'm getting from Garden Crossings the second week of May are Supertunias.
-There also are two each of Superbells and Superbenas, but I'm not sure if I will attempt anything with them.
+I cancelled my Garden Crossings order because of uncertainty when the order would arrive vs. our travel schedule in May, but I want to get at least four Supertunias locally for baskets.
 With all of the succulents I've bought recently, garage space is at a premium and I will have to make some tough choices when the greenhouse heat goes off next November.
 I counted today and I've got 10 peppermint plants.
 I do not need 10 peppermint plants.
 I need about four so I can have something in greenhouse window boxes that the deer won't eat.
 And if they do eat it, I won't care.
 Some of the peppermint may get moved to a dark corner after Monday, which appears to be the date for the next succulent shipment unboxing.
 I should have known not to believe that crap from the USPS about delivery today, but I'm just a starry-eyed optimist.
 Of course after months of a mild winter, we are having a blizzard today and the heat pack I bought with the order is probably almost drained.

 No comments: